shuzhao-li-lab/asari/README.md

 Output
 ======
-A typical run on disk generataes a directory like this
+A typical run on disk may generatae a directory like this

-    asari_project_t17_427105156
+    rsvstudy_asari_project_427105156
     ├── Annotated_empricalCompounds.json
     ├── Feature_annotation.tsv
     ├── export